Table of Contents

 1. A clearly stated presumption of innocence, including a statement that a person’s silence shall not be held against them.

 In order to receive any points, the institution must explicitly include one of these elements in its policies.
-A statement that a respondent is allowed to not answer questions was not sufficient to earn full points, since this could simply mean the student wouldn’t be punished for that choice as a separate matter from the pending case.
+A statement that a respondent is allowed to decline to answer questions was not sufficient to earn full points, since this could simply mean the student wouldn’t be punished for that choice as a separate matter from the pending case.

 2. Timely and adequate written notice of the allegations before any meeting with an investigator or administrator at which the student is expected to answer questions.
 Information provided should include the time and place of alleged policy violations, a specific statement of which policies were allegedly violated and by what actions, and a list of people allegedly involved in and affected by those actions.